HOME • SEARCH • EMAIL • ABOUT

 - Powder of dried pulp used in dysentery accompanied by gripping pains in the loins and costiveness. - Tonic is prepared from 12 to 15 gm of the powdered pulp; 16 to 20 grains as febrifuge; 20 grains to 2 drachms, as nauseant and antidysenteric.

-- In Iranian folk medicine, used for treatment of diabetes.
+- In Iranian folk medicine and Ayurveda and Siddha systems of medicine, used for treatment of diabetes.

 - In Indian traditional medicine, used for diarrhea.